Master Programme in Physics at Uppsala University

 Physics at Uppsala University range from the minute to the immense with research in all fields of physics from elementary particles, via the electron structure of condensed matter to the properties of the universe.

-Uppsala University offers a two-year full-time study (120 ECTS credits) Master Programme in Physics within four different areas:
+Uppsala University offers a two-year full-time study (120 ECTS credits) Master Programme in Physics with nine specializations:

 - Astronomy and Space Physics